-This feature documentary is a portrait of Luke Melchior who, at 26, has lived longer than most people with Duchenne Muscular Dystrophy, a progressive wasting of the muscles.
-Knowing his life will be relatively short has made Luke feel an urgency about making a lasting contribution.
-He lives independently, with the help of 3 homecare workers, runs a web-based business selling outdoor gear, and chairs the board of the Disability Resource Centre in Victoria, BC, where he is a passionate advocate for the rights of the disabled.
+This feature documentary is a portrait of Luke Melchior (1973-2021) who, at 26, had already lived longer than most people with Duchenne Muscular Dystrophy, a progressive wasting of the muscles.
+Knowing his life would be relatively short had made Luke feel an urgency about making a lasting contribution.
+Living independently, with the help of 3 homecare workers, he ran a web-based business selling outdoor gear, and chaired the board of the Disability Resource Centre in Victoria, BC, where he was a passionate advocate for the rights of the disabled.

 Bearing Witness consists of 3 films, each approximately one hour long, on people with life-threatening illnesses.
 The series also profiles Jocelyn Morton, who died of liver cancer at 44, and Robert Coley-Donohue, who died of ALS (also known as Lou Gehrig's Disease) at age 74.

 Les évaluations professionnelles et les guides pédagogiques sont réservés aux abonnés CAMPUS.